bemoty/ShareX-Upload-Server/README.md

 The following setup is used together with a [nginx reverse proxy](https://github.com/nginx-proxy/nginx-proxy) (running in the "bemoty" network).
 The nginx reverse proxy handles HTTPS using the [docker-nginx-lets-encrypt-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion), which is why any SSL functionality is removed from this fork.

+You will need to login to the GitHub Package Registry before you can use this image.
+Simply create a personal access token [here](https://github.com/settings/tokens) and login with it using `docker login https://docker.pkg.github.com -u <username> -p <access token>`.

 ```yml
 version: '2'